-Trade receivables and trade payables
+Trade payables

-The carrying amounts of these receivables and payables (including trade balances due from/to holding and related companies) approximate their fair values as they are subject to normal trade credit terms.
+The carrying amounts of these payables (including trade balances due to holding and related companies) approximate their fair values as they are subject to normal trade credit terms.

 The annexed detailed profit and loss account does not form part of the audited statutory accounts and therefore it is not covered by the auditors' report.